-Umeda is the business district of Osaka and has a number of tall buildings that are architecturally interesting.
+Umeda is the business district of Osaka and has many tall buildings that are architecturally interesting.
 Yet despite all the concrete, the area around Umeda is remarkably pedestrian-friendly.
-Housing is primarily high-rise and this is an urban environment a more suitable for singles or couples who don’t have children.
-High-end serviced apartments are available in the newly completed Grand Front Osaka which also houses the InterContinental hotel on the north side of Osaka Station.
+Housing is primarily high-rise, and this is an urban environment more suitable for singles or couples who don’t have children.
+High-end serviced apartments are available in the newly completed Grand Front Osaka, which also houses the InterContinental hotel on the north side of Osaka Station.

-Shopping is abundant in the newly renovated JR Osaka Station which is full of restaurants, shops, department stores, and movie theaters as well as gardens on top of the north and south gate buildings.
+Shopping is abundant in the newly renovated JR Osaka Station, which is full of restaurants, shops, department stores, movie theaters, and gardens on top of the north and south gate buildings.

-This metropolitan area of Osaka sits slightly to the West of Shinsaibashi and contains a number of neighborhoods that have become quite hip places to live in the past ten years.
-Minami-Semba, Horie and the Utsubo Park area are all cosmopolitain yet maintain a low-rise neighborhood feel.
-This is the city life and everything is accessible by subway.
-Those with young children might find it a bit of a hassle as getting around by car can be a nuisance and school options are better elsewhere.
+This metropolitan area of Osaka sits slightly to the West of Shinsaibashi and contains some neighborhoods that have become quite hip places to live in in the past ten years.
+Minami-Semba, Horie, and the Utsubo Park area are all cosmopolitan yet maintain a low-rise neighborhood feel.
+Nishi-Ku is the city life, and everything is accessible by subway.
+Those with young children might find it a hassle as getting around by car can be a nuisance and school options are better elsewhere.

-Chuo-ku stretches from the Osaka Castle Area in the North to the Namba area in the South and encompasses Shinsaibashi, one of the city’s major nightlife districts.
-This area is busy and eclectic offering an almost limitless array of dining options with every cuisine imaginable.
-The area can get a bit gritty in places however, (imagine a cross between L.A. and New York) and things tend to go late in this part of town – very late.
+Chuo-ku stretches from the Osaka Castle Area in the north to the Namba area in the South and encompasses Shinsaibashi, one of the city’s major nightlife districts.
+This area is busy and eclectic, offering an almost limitless array of dining options with every cuisine imaginable.
+However, the area can get a bit gritty in places (imagine a cross between LA and New York), and things tend to go late in this part of town – very late.

-Located in the very center of Osaka, Namba is the entertainment and shopping hub of the city, and is a bustling area with a mixture of commercial and residential buildings which tend to be mostly low-rise and accessible.
-Namba has a very exciting urban vibe with eclectic shops, bars, restaurants, and the neon lights of a thriving nightlife.
-Namba can be a fun, if intoxicating place to live.
-Like many areas of downtown Osaka, the lack of greenery may put some people off and the accommodation is at city prices and apartment sizes are small.
+Located in the very center of Osaka, Namba is the entertainment and shopping hub of the city and a bustling area with a mixture of commercial and residential buildings which tend to be mostly low-rise and accessible.
+Namba has an exhilarating urban vibe with eclectic shops, bars, restaurants, and the neon lights of a thriving nightlife.
+Namba can be a fun place to live.
+Like many areas of downtown Osaka, the lack of greenery may put some people off, and the accommodation is at city prices, and apartment sizes are small.

-If you are looking to live in a more residential area then you might consider one of the three main bedroom communities which are situated in the hills to the north of Osaka.
-Senri, Suita and Minoh are easy commutes into town and offer more greenery and space for families to live.
+If you are looking to live in a more residential area, you might consider one of the three main bedroom communities situated in the hills to the north of Osaka.
+Senri, Suita, and Minoh are easy commutes into town and offer more greenery and space for families to live.

 Senri is about 25 minutes from Umeda Station via rail.
-Here you can find single family dwellings and apartments set in a greener, quieter environment.
+You can find single-family dwellings and apartments in a greener, quieter environment.